 The day after we set off towards Uureg Lake.
 Which we heard should be really beautiful little lake in the northwest.
 The roads from hell started just here.
 Bear in mind that I have hardly any off road skill so after been dropping the bike several times I stopped and cried, yes it’s true I cried like a baby.
 I just didn’t want to do this anymore.
 The real reason for the tears was probably the combination of a few nights with hardly any sleep and also starting a day without breakfast, which is for me never a good thing.
 Anders, bless him, did his best to get me feel better, he even cocked me some noodles in the middle of the road (no big chance anyone would come on these roads anyway).
 The noodles made me feel much better and instead of the sadness I felt before, I became furious about myself not be able to ride on these roads.
 So with my anger we took off again and now I rode much better.
 I certainly stretched my ability to ride off road that day.
 I even did my first water crossings that day, which went brilliant.
 It might not have looked that professional, but I did it 🙂

 After we done about 120km off road we stopped completely exhausted for the night.
 We found a spot, put up the tent and had some more noodles, yummy.
 It was very calm when we went to sleep but only half an hour later it suddenly started to become very windy.
 The wind just increased so I had to try to press down the tent to the ground while Anders went out to try to find some big stones to place on top of the pegs.
-I thought it was a tornado that would lift the tent and us up in the air.
-I was thinking about my boys, my mum and my dad I hadn’t written a farewell letter to in case something would happen on this trip… I was thinking all sorts of things actually.
-However the wind stopped after a while and we could go to sleep, or Anders could sleep.
-I was again awake… maybe I should mention that I don’t sleep a lot normally so it’s not just on this trip.
+I thought it was a tornado that would lift both the tent and us up in the air.
+I was thinking about my boys, my mum and dad.
+Maybe I should have written a farewell letter in case something would happen on this trip… Oh well, I said to myself, ‘Best not to be such a drama queen’.
+The wind stopped after a while and we where exhausted after had been trying to keep the tent and ourself down on the ground.
+Anders fell asleep sleep immediately while I was awake for a long time with my head full of thoughts.

-The morning after we had to clean off all the sand which was absolutely everywhere.
-This morning I actually felt much better and I think the reason for that might have been because the riding off road the day before had boost my confidence.
+The morning after we had to remove all the sand which was absolutely everywhere.
+Though I’ve little sleep I was in really good mood and couldn’t wait get going again.
+The reason for that might have been because riding off road the day before had boost my confidence.

 In the next blog I will tell you about the man smelling of booze who stuck his head into the tent when I was half naked…..